The-Back-Room/The-Back-Room.github.io/docs/WindowsThemes/categories/Anime/StudioGhibli.md

 ---
 title: Studio Ghibli
+summary: >
-summary: Theme for Windows 10 and 11 inspired by the films of Studio Ghibli
+  Theme for Windows 10 and 11 inspired by the films of Studio Ghibli.
 nav_exclude: true
 permalink: /WindowsThemes/c/Anime/StudioGhibli
 ---